 If the Contractor elects to accommodate traffic using localized detours, the Contractor shall be responsible for the design, construction and removal of the localized detour.
-In addition, the Contractor shall be responsible for any Environmental Authorizations, right-of-way easements, the temporary relocation of any utilities, and including the reclamation of the disturbed areas to a similar condition as existed prior to the disturbance.
-Prior to the commencement of any construction, the Contractor shall provide a copy of the Authorizations and easement agreements to the Consultant for his review.
+In addition, the Contractor shall be responsible for obtaining any required Environmental Authorizations and/or right-of-way easements, the temporary relocation of any utilities, and the reclamation of disturbed areas to a condition similar to that which existed prior to the disturbance.
+Prior to the commencement of any construction, the Contractor shall provide a copy of the Authorizations and easement agreements to the Consultant for review.